 How Condensing Furnaces Work

-A condensing furnace is a type of heating system that uses a secondary heat exchanger to trap wasted heat from the furnace's exhaust gases.
-This limits the quantity of energy wasted, increases energy efficiency and lowers greenhouse gas emissions.
-It also demands less natural gas to produce the same amount of heat compared to other types of furnaces.
+A condensing furnace is a type of heating system that uses a secondary heat exchanger to trap wasted heat from the furnace’s exhaust gases.
+This decreases the quantity of energy wasted, improves energy efficiency and lowers CO2 emissions.
+It also will take less natural gas to generate the same amount of heat compared to other types of furnaces.

 How Condensing Furnaces Differ from Non-Condensing Furnaces

-The life span of a condensing furnace depends on the brand, model and other factors.
-Usually, a condensing furnace will last between 10-20 years with proper maintenance and regular service.
-If you put off scheduled maintenance, the unit may not last as long.
+The life span of a condensing furnace is dependent on the brand, model and other factors.
+In most cases, a condensing furnace will last between 10-20 years with proper maintenance and regular service.
+If you don’t schedule routine maintenance, the unit may have a significantly shorter life span.

 Why Condensing Furnaces Cost More

-Usually, condensing furnaces type of system is significantly more efficient than traditional furnaces, as it only consumes the minimum amount of energy required to heat your home, resulting in more savings on your utility bill.
+A variable-speed furnace can vary its fan speed based on the heating needs of your home.
+It operates at a slower speed until it notices a drop in temperature and then ramps up to produce more heat.
+This [precise fan is a lot more efficient than conventional furnaces, as it only utilizes the minimum amount of energy required to heat your home, resulting in more savings on your utility bill.

 Do Variable-Speed Furnaces Run All the Time?

 A variable-speed furnace doesn’t operate all the time.
-Rather, it runs at different speeds according to the temperature in your home as well as the amount of energy it uses to maintain that temperature.
+Instead, it runs at different speeds based on the temperature in your Portland home as well as the amount of energy it requires to maintain that temperature.

-When sufficient energy is required to maintain your preferred temperature level, the furnace will shift to a higher speed in order to keep up with demand.
-This allows for more efficient heating in your home while also providing quieter operation.
+When sufficient energy is needed to maintain your set temperature level, the furnace will switch to a higher speed to manage the higher demand.
+Doing this will ensure more efficient heating in your home while also offering quieter operation.

 Guide to Two-Stage Furnaces